 That kind of “marriage” (or an open marriage) would seem crazy, wouldn’t it?
 But if marriage is just a relational agreement, then why couldn’t we have marriages like this?
 What about sisters who love each other platonically and want to spend their lives together without having sex?
 Why is their loving relationship any less valuable, and less deserving of marriage, than two other women who love each other but also happen to enjoy stimulating each other sexually?

 Once again, the conjugal view explains why sex is a part of marriage.
 It bonds spouses together and creates the children who serve as concrete signs of the spouses’ love for one another.
-Same-sex couples can have children only if other conjugal unions fail through divorce, death, surrogacy, or Frankenstein-esque science experiments.
+Same-sex couples can have children only if other conjugal unions fail through divorce, death, surrogacy, or Frankenstein-esque science experiments like "three parent embryos."

 The conjugal view of marriage should be preserved in law because it explains why we limit marriage to a lifelong sexual union of two people.
 If same-sex marriage becomes legal nationwide, this will cause society to endorse the relational view.
 If the relational view is endorsed, there is no reason marriage should remain a lifelong sexual union between two people.
 Redefining marriage would create an unstable society and rob children of their right to a mother and father.